|

 all individuals in the economy through individual capital

-to give all their people a strong sense of common cause and
+will be able to give all their people a strong sense of

 If there ever was a time when fertility, positive attitude